deanriverson/flutter_bactrack/README.md

   * :white_check_mark: Get battery voltage level of breathalyzer
   * :white_check_mark: Permissions are automatically managed by the plugin

+> :warning: Note: this plugin is written in Kotlin and Swift.

 ## Getting Started
 You are required to obtain an API key in order to use the BACtrack SDK to connect to a BACtrack breathalyzer.
 API keys are freely available by registering on the BACtrack [developer site][3].